Explore ways to buy Klarna stock as the Klarna IPO approaches. Get access to select pre-IPO startups at Equitybee.

 Just as we’ve seen companies such as Stripe and Block (Square) modernize payments for vendors, Klarna and competitors such as Affirm are modernizing the payment experience to give consumers more financial choices.

 The big credit card companies are noticing.
-The Chase My Chase Plan and American Express Pay Over Time are direct responses to the popularity of BNPL apps.
+The Chase Pay Over Time and American Express Pay Over Time are direct responses to the popularity of BNPL apps.

 Klarna was founded in 2005 in Stockholm but didn’t launch in the United States until 2015.
 It has since accepted private investments from multiple U.S.-based venture capital firms.